-Once Rosita applies its ancient extraction technique, and the oil “naturally” separates from the livers, a sample of oil is taken for analysis to a professional institute including Nofima (the Norwegian Institute of Food, Fisheries and Aquaculture Research), NIFES (National Institute of Nutrition and Seafood Research ), ALS Food & Pharmaceutical (United Kingdom) etc. If contamination levels are found to exceed the stringent European requirements then Rosita will use a method which is 100% natural, environmentally friendly, and retains ALL the vitamins, antioxidants and the oils natural fatty acid composition.
+Once Rosita applies its ancient extraction technique, and the oil “naturally” separates from the livers, a sample of oil is taken for analysis to a professional institute including a Norwegian Aquaculture Research Institute which specialises in marine raw materials and products, NIFES (National Institute of Nutrition and Seafood Research ), ALS Food & Pharmaceutical (United Kingdom) etc. If contamination levels are found to exceed the stringent European requirements then Rosita will use a method which is 100% natural, environmentally friendly, and retains ALL the vitamins, antioxidants and the oils natural fatty acid composition.
 Everything is done with respect for nature.
 The whole process occurs without the use of any heat or chemicals.
 All that is required is a biological polysaccharide that occurs naturally in the ocean, and found in certain marine organisms, which has the ability to bind to organic contaminants.

 The goal of producing EVCLO was to capture the fresh oil, while keeping all of the vitamins, fats and other nutrients as they exist in nature.
 That was the easy part.